-The roads were still of quite good conditions, however, the gradients definitely got steeper.
+The roads were still in quite good conditions, however, the gradients definitely got steeper.
 After the next climb to 4800m, there were quite a few steep sections.
-Because of this, loose gravel, rocks, ‘slick’ tires, and simply a shortage of breath due to the altitude, we were forced to hike-a-bike more than we’ve ever done before.
+Because of this, loose gravel, rocks, ‘slick’ tires, and simply a shortage of breath due to the altitude, we were forced to hike a bike more than we’ve ever done before.
 Surprisingly, it was less of a struggle than we had anticipated.
 We quickly calculated we could do 2 km/h with hike-a-biking.

 The hike a biking continued the next day as made our way to the 5000m pass.
 The road conditions didn’t change as did the gradients.
 Some sections of kilometers were 10% average so we put our head down and pushed the bike quite a bit.